 These are a set of flags that control general aspects of the material.

 This flag needs to be active for transparent materials to blend with what is behind, otherwise display will always be opaque.
 Do not enable this flag unless the material really needs it, because it can severely affect performance and quality.
 Materials with transparency also won’t cast shadows (unless they contain opaque areas and the “opaque pre-pass” hint is turned on, see the Materials tutorial for more information).

 Use vertex colors¶

-When alpha is enabled (see above) the invisible pixels are blended with what is behind them.
-In some combinations (of using alpha to render depth) it may be possible that invisible pixels cover other objects.
+When alpha is enabled (see above) the transparent pixels are blended with what is behind them.
+In some combinations (of using alpha to render depth) it may be possible that transparent pixels cover other objects.